ErPournima56/Fix-It-Fast-Embedded-Debugging-Tips/Debugging-PCB-Issues/Continuity-Check.md

 💡 **Pro Tip:**  If a via is not making proper contact, add a small solder bridge or insert a thin wire through it and solder both ends to restore the connection.

-⚠️ Warning: Never check continuity when power is being supplied to the circuit.
-Doing so can damage your multimeter and affect circuit behavior.
-Always disconnect power before performing a continuity test.
+⚠️ Warning: Never check continuity while the circuit is powered.
+Always disconnect the power supply and remove batteries first to avoid damaging the multimeter or affecting circuit behavior.